Future Energy Scenarios for mid-Canterbury

 • Installation of rooftop solar continues at current rates for homes, but increases on businesses.

-Check out the Future Energy Scenario Summary Report or full Consultation Report for more information.
+Check out the Future energy scenarios report for more information.

 Orion faces a massively different energy environment in the decades ahead, driven by climate change, new technology and the increasing demand for electricity.